sam-6174/jellytin/README.md

 1) Have a local Jellyfin server that you want to access over the internet
 1) Do *not* currently have any infrastructure to expose services to the internet
 1) Wish to hide + secure Jellyfin behind an identity provider
-   1) (and also wish to access Jellyfin via non-browser clients, e.g. Android app)

 If you're wondering, "why can't I just expose my Jellyfin server to the internet?"
 I recommend reading [Collection of potential security issues in Jellyfin](https://github.com/jellyfin/jellyfin/issues/5415)